ewang2002/rubot/README.md

 # Rubot 2.0
-A UCSD-oriented Discord bot named after a clown.
+A somewhat UCSD-oriented Discord bot named after a clown.

 ## Features
 Rubot does contain a variety of commands that UCSD students may find useful.
 For example, you can